-- Designing fairness into AI systems; - Transparency, explainability, and accountability in Al systems; - Factors that affect algorithmic trustworthiness; - Ethical decision-support and decision-making systems; and - Detecting and ameliorating, or designing to prevent, adverse biases in data and algorithms.
+- Designing fairness into AI systems; - Transparency, explainability, inclusivity, and accountability in Al systems; - Factors that affect algorithmic trustworthiness;

+- Ethical decision-support and decision-making systems; - Detecting and ameliorating, or designing to prevent, biases in data and algorithms; and - Ensuring that AI systems are robustly impartial and broadly inclusive.

-Specific technical contributions to address the aforementioned goals could therefore include, but are not limited to, the ones specified below:
+Specific technical contributions that address programmatic goals might include, but are not limited to:

-- Algorithms and representations that can quickly adjust to differences in data arising from different population subgroups; - Theoretical limitations on fairness, for example, proving algorithmically that certain fairness criteria are mutually inconsistent; - Device interface design approaches that improve human interpretability of opaque technologies and outcomes; - Approaches that "design in" socio-cultural considerations a priori, thereby enhancing trustworthiness for emerging AI and ML advances: - Metrics and methods for designing, piloting, and evaluating systems that mitigate against adverse biases and ensure fairness, including the use of human-machine collaboration and decision support; and - Statistical methods for detecting bias in systems as they are operating.
+- Algorithms and representations that can quickly and appropriately adjust to differences in training and test data arising from different population subgroups; - Theoretical limitations on fairness, for example, proving algorithmically that certain fairness criteria are mutually inconsistent; - Device interface design approaches that improve human interpretability of technologies and outcomes; - Approaches that design-in socio-cultural considerations a priori, thereby enhancing trustworthiness and broad accessibility and utility for emerging AI and ML advances: - Algorithmic design choices impacting fairness outcomes in speech, vision, and language applications; - Metrics and methods for designing, piloting, and evaluating systems that mitigate against adverse biases, including social bias, and ensure fairness, including the use of human-machine collaboration and decision support; and - · Statistical methods for detecting bias in systems as they are operating.

-This program supports the conduct of fundamental computer science research into theories, techniques, and methodologies that go well beyond today's capabilities and are motivated by challenges and requirements in real systems (see Section V. Project Description, Embedding innovations in real systems).
-The lead PI on each proposal is expected to bring computer science expertise to the research.
-In considering such systems, proposers are encouraged to be ambitious in formulating their scientific explorations and to consider multiple contexts and disciplinary perspectives as needed and appropriate to the scope of the work.
+This program supports the conduct of fundamental computer science research into theories, techniques, and methodologies that go well beyond today's capabilities.
+The research must: (1) be transformative, (2) embed innovations in real systems, and (3) include strong evaluation plans.
+(See Section V. Proposal Preparation Instructions.)
+The lead PI on each proposal must bring computer science expertise to the research.
+Computationally focused research efforts informed by socio-technical and social behavioral needs of the field are broadly encouraged.
+In considering such systems, proposers are encouraged to be ambitious in formulating their scientific explorations and to consider multiple contexts and to integrate disciplinary perspectives from the social, behavioral, and cognitive science (for example) as needed and appropriate to the scope of the work.

 All application areas are encouraged, including but not limited to, speech, language, computer vision, logistics, educational technologies, decision support and decision making.
 Projects must clearly be driven by fairness considerations and show computational innovation.